Michael Marrus

 Michael Robert Marrus (February 3, 1941 – December 23, 2022) was a Canadian historian of the Holocaust, modern European and Jewish history and international humanitarian law.
-He is the author of eight books on the Holocaust and related subjects.
+He was the author of eight books on the Holocaust and related subjects.

 Education

 He received his Bachelor of Arts (BA) degree at the University of Toronto in 1963.
 He then studied at the University of California, Berkeley, graduating with a Master of Arts (MA) degree in 1964 and a Doctor of Philosophy (PhD) degree in 1968.
 He also received a master's degree in law from the University of Toronto in 2005.
-Marrus was Professor of History and Dean of Graduate Studies at the University of Toronto and served for nineteen years as Governor of the institution.
+Marrus was Professor of History and Dean of the School of Graduate Studies and served for nineteen years as Governor of the institution.
 He was a senior fellow of Massey College until 2017 and was the Chancellor Rose and Ray Wolfe Professor Emeritus of Holocaust studies.

 Career

 Publications

 In 1981 Marrus co-authored with Robert Paxton Vichy France and the Jews which demonstrated that the anti-semitism of Vichy France was endogenous to the region rather than imposed from without and that the Vichy government, which was spared occupation for a time, could sometimes be even more brutal than states which, unlike Vichy, were actually under Nazi occupation, especially in its role in organizing the deportation of Jews to death camps.

 Among Marrus' best-known books, The Holocaust in History (1987) applies the tools of historiographic analysis to the vast literature on the topic, attempting to elucidate such issues as the problems of the uniqueness and universalism of the Holocaust; public opinion regarding the Jews in Nazi Europe; anti-semitism as a factor in the origins of the Holocaust; Jewish resistance; the role of the Judenräte; bystanders; and role of the churches in the Holocaust.
 He has also written on the history of European refugee movements in the twentieth century, and the Holocaust-era restitution campaign of the 1990s.

-Marrus' most recent work, Lessons of the Holocaust, published in 2015, deals with the historical and moral controversies which infuse the interpretation of the Holocaust and its significance.
+Marrus's Lessons of the Holocaust, published in 2015, deals with the historical and moral controversies which infuse the interpretation of the Holocaust and its significance.
 In it, Marrus denies there can be any definitive set of lessons to be learned from the destruction of the European Jews and instead affirms that there are many ever-evolving questions that need to be continually studied and re-interpreted.
 His works have been translated into French, German, Polish, Hebrew, Portuguese, and Japanese.